 The Mount Sinai Department of

 Located in New York City, the Mount Sinai Health System offers comprehensive patient care services for individuals with spinal cord injuries, brain injuries, and a variety of neuromuscular, musculoskeletal, and chronic conditions.
-U.S. News & World Report ranks our rehabilitation medicine program in the top 20 of its 2012-2013 "Best Hospitals" issue.
+U.S. News & World Report ranks our rehabilitation medicine program in the top 15 of its 2013-2014 "Best Hospitals" issue.

 Mount Sinai Rehabilitation Medicine is accredited by CARF — the Commission on Accreditation of Rehabilitation Facilities — for our spinal cord system of care, brain injury program, Amputation Specialty Program, and Comprehensive Integrated Inpatient Rehabilitation Program.
 Mount Sinai Rehabilitation Medicine is the only CARF-accredited program in New York State in both spinal cord injury and brain injury, and the first program in New York State that is CARF-accredited in post-amputation care.

 Our rehabilitation medicine specialists offers a wide range of comprehensive patient care services for individuals with spinal cord injuries, brain injuries, and a variety of neuromuscular, musculoskeletal, and chronic conditions.
 We are accredited by CARF (the Commission on Accreditation of Rehabilitation Facilities) for our inpatient spinal cord and brain injury programs — the only such accredited programs at non-VA hospitals in New York City—as well as for our comprehensive rehabilitation medicine program.
 Our Amputation Specialty Program is the first CARF-accredited program of its kind in New York State.